RepComm/swbf_web_client/ReadMe.md

 - I am not responsible for forks/clones of this project using assets from places otherwise illegal, or unproper.
 - All of my own work for this project is public domain (everything in a release should be safe to reuse at your discretion).
 Please have fun repurposing whatever you wish with no charge/guilt!
 I don't care if it's commercial or not, make the world a better place!

+##Working on integrating discord channel and my website to make this project more mature.
+Should be rolling out in a week or two!

 ### Roadmap (work in progress)